BAcanLL/capstone-mobile/README.md

 A mental health and anxiety monitoring application that takes advantage of vital signals from wearable technologies.

 ## Environment Setup
+Make sure you're environment is at least up to that with the following.

+* **Node** version 10.19.0
+* **yarn** version 2.

 Before you start development, run the following commands.
 ```
 git clone https://github.com/BAcanLL/capstone-mobile.git
 cd capstone-mobile
 yarn
 ```

+_NOTE: We are still using node_modules despite being on yarn 2, as PnP doesn't support React Native._
 ## Starting the Application
 To start the application, run the following command in the project directory.
 ```